forcedotcom/sfdx-scanner/messages/jreSetupManager.md

 # NoJavaHomeFound

 We couldn't find Java Home.
-Please verify that Java 1.8 or later is installed on your machine and try again.
+Please verify that Java 11 or later is installed on your machine and try again.
-If the problem persists, please manually add a 'javaHome' property to your Config.json file, referencing your Java home directory.
+If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory.

 # InvalidJavaHome

 The Java Home is invalid: %s.
 Error code: %s.
-Please verify that Java 1.8 or later is installed on your machine and try again.
+Please verify that Java 11 or later is installed on your machine and try again.
-If the problem persists, please manually add a 'javaHome' property to your Config.json file, referencing your Java home directory.
+If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory.

 # VersionNotFound

 We couldn't find the Java version.
-Please verify that Java 1.8 or later is installed on your machine and try again.
+Please verify that Java 11 or later is installed on your machine and try again.
-If the problem persists, please manually add a 'javaHome' property to your Config.json file, referencing your Java home directory.
+If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory.

 # InvalidVersion

 Java version %s isn't supported.
-Install Java 1.8 or later.
+Install Java 11 or later.

-# warning.JavaV8Deprecated

-Code Analyzer requires Java v11 or later.
-Update to Java v11 and update the `javaHome` property in your `%s` file.
+If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory.